Carrfour Supportive Housing: History

+In December 2010, Carrfour started construction of Casa Matias, an 80-unit complex for formerly homeless people.

+In 2011, Carrfour was granted $17 million of the $89 million that was directed to Miami-Dade County through the NSP2 program.

+In August 2017, Carrfour received a $400,000 grant from the Home Depot Foundation to support homeless disabled veterans.

+In April 2018, the company delivered an 88-unit apartment complex for formerly homeless families in Miami Dade.

+In March 2025, Carrfour opened a 100-unit apartment complex for people with mental health issues.

 Coalition Lift

-In June 2016, Carrfour launched Coalition Lift, a $6.5 million Miami-Dade County, Florida project to "house 34 chronically homeless men and women, while also conducting research to prove that doing so is far less expensive than leaving them on the streets."
+In June 2016, Carrfour launched Coalition Lift, a $6.5 million Miami-Dade County, Florida project to house 34 chronically homeless men and women.
 The initiative includes collaboration with the University of South Florida researchers to compare the cost of providing publicly funded housing and supportive services versus the overall taxpayer cost of services for a "control group with similar demographic characteristics who choose not to be housed."

-Carrfour's CEO estimated "it costs about $6,000 a year to house someone in a supportive facility" versus $30,000-$50,000 annually for emergency services to meet the needs of a chronically homeless person without housing.
+Stephanie Berman-Eisenberg, CEO, estimated "it costs about $6,000 a year to house someone in a supportive facility" versus $30,000-$50,000 annually for emergency services to meet the needs of a chronically homeless person without housing.

 The Residences at Equality Park

-In August 2016, Carrfour secured financing to develop, build and operate South Florida's first supportive housing community that will significantly serve gay, lesbian, bisexual and transgender seniors.
+In August 2016, Carrfour secured financing to develop, build and operate South Florida's first supportive housing community for gay, lesbian, bisexual and transgender seniors.
 The "Residences at Equality Park" is Carrfour's first development outside of Miami-Dade County.
 Carrfour's competitive application for tax credits won funding from Florida Housing Finance Corporation for "housing credit and gap financing for affordable housing developments for persons with a disabling condition", providing the financing needed to begin construction of The Residences at Equality Park as an initial 48-unit apartment complex at North Dixie Highway and Northeast 20th Drive in Wilton Manors, Florida.

 The effort to create affordable, supportive housing in Wilton Manors began in 2012 when City Commissioner Tom Green proposed development of affordable housing for the community's primarily LGBT seniors.
 Three years later, the proposal won unanimous support from the City Commission to create "12,346 square feet of retail space and 130 affordable housing units" within The Pride Center at Equality Park's five-acre campus.
 Pride Center Florida formally partnered with Carrfour to pursue funding, develop and operate the housing complex.